ivanzusko/padavanium/list-show-more/README.md

 - Show only 3 items at first (and 3 items each time when neccessary to show more)
 - Add possibility for user (add button 'Show more') to see more items
 - Add possibility for user to enable/disable infinite scroll (when user scrolls all the way down the new items appear - 3 items each time)
+- Add possibility to scroll all the way up (add button 'Scroll Top' with easing animation)

 ## The flow
 First you will need local server (in order to be able to make request to `src/items.json`).
 This one is pretty simple: [http-server](https://www.npmjs.com/package/http-server)